-Non-interest income categories contributing to the increase included service charges on deposit accounts, up \$6.4 million, or 9%; a \$6.7 million increase in securities gains; and a \$11.0 million increase in other income.
+Non-interest income categories contributing to the increase included service charges on deposit accounts, up \$6.4 million, or 9%; a \$6.7 million increase in securities gains; and a \$15.8 million increase in other income.
 The increase in other income was due to a \$7.6 million increase in lease termination fees, and a \$7.5 million increase in capital markets-related income including trading and sales activities, partially offset by a \$3.1 million decrease in standby letter of credit fees related to the implementation of FIN 45, as well as lower other miscellaneous fees.
-Gains on sales and securitizations of loans included \$19.9 million in gains from the sale of automobile loans in the first six months.
+Gains on sales of automobile loans were \$23.8 million in the first six months of 2003.
 Brokerage and insurance income was down \$4.8 million, or 14%, and trust services declined \$1.3 million, or 4%, reflecting the same factors influencing the declines between second quarters.
-Mortgage banking income declined \$3.6 million, or 13%, reflecting year-to-date MSR impairments totaling \$6.4 million in 2003 versus \$1.1 million in the year-ago period.
+Mortgage banking income declined \$5.6 million, or 23%, reflecting year-to-date MSR impairments totaling \$6.4 million in 2003 versus \$1.1 million in the year-ago period.